-The M-zero LHQ is an extremely versatile mount and can carry several varieties of telescopes, it can be set for continuous operation without the need to perform the "meridian flip".
+The M-zero is an extremely versatile mount.
+It can be used in equatorial or alt-azimuth configuration and can carry several varieties of telescopes.

+In particular, when in equatorial configuration, it can be set for continuous operation without the need to perform the "meridian flip".
 This can be facilitated by the appropriate choice of a telescope.

 Another benefit of the M-zero is its ability to mount two parallel telescopes.
-This feature offers a wide range of advantages, such as simultaneous observation with different filters or auto-guiding.
+This feature offers a wide range of advantages, such as simultaneous observation with different filters or autoguiding.